Total Hip Replacement

 - Shaking chills

-- Swelling or redness at the incision site gets worse
+- Swelling or redness at the incision site that gets worse

 Don't drive until your healthcare provider tells you to.
 You may need to limit other activities.
 Full recovery from the surgery may take several months.

-It is important that you don't fall after your hip replacement surgery.
+It's important that you don't fall after your hip replacement surgery.
 A fall can damage the new joint.
-Your therapist may recommend an assistive device such as a cane or walker to help you walk until your strength and balance improve.
+Your therapist may advise an assistive device, such as a cane or walker, to help you walk until your strength and balance improve.

 Making certain changes to your home may help you during your recovery.
 These changes include:

 - Safety handrails in the shower or bath